 Finally, do as much as you can to enjoy the foods you're eating.
 This may sound like a nice-to-have––after all, so called "health food" historically hasn't always tasted the best––but it turns out that getting your mind on board with what you're eating can make it healthier for you.
 When you look at food that you want to eat, your brain signals your body to release more digestive enzymes into your saliva, making it easier for your body to fully break down the food you're eating and get nutrition from it.13 So try to eat a little more mindfully, savoring the food you eat and giving your brain a chance to get in on the game.
 With so many delicious gut-healthy options, it's never been easier!

-3. Develop habits that support your gut so it can support your ideal weight.
+3. Develop habits that support your gut so it can support your weight management goals.

 Some really good places to start include:

 • Practicing good sleep hygiene.
 Not getting enough sleep wreaks havoc on your gut microbiome, reducing numbers of the beneficial bacteria that produce and regulate the hormones and brain chemicals you need to get your zzz’s.
 Make it as easy as possible for your body to get to sleep and sleep well by avoiding blue light for an hour before you go to bed, going to bed around the same time every night, and keeping your room relatively cool, as a cooler temperature is more conducive to good sleep.
 If you have trouble winding down, why not make the evening your gratitude practice time?
 Thinking about the good things in life can help you relax and send you off to sleep with a smile.